janklab/MCodeNavigator/README.md

 There's also a keyboard shortcut!
 Press `Ctrl-Shift-P` to show or hide the navigator window.

+All the classes and functions in the `+mprojectnavigator` package are internal implementation details.
+Don't call them directly.

 ## Author

 MProjectNavigator is written by <a href="https://apjanke.net">Andrew Janke</a>.
 Source code is available in the <a href="https://github.com/apjanke/MProjectNavigator">MProjectNavigator repo on GitHub</a>.